azufre451/cibio-covid/README.md

 ## extr_estrazioni

-extr_estrazioni.py populates the DB with the samples (estrazioni).
-Takes as input a folder with all the Excel files from the Estrazioni procedure.
+extr_estrazioni.py populates the DB with the samples from the "estrazioni" excel template.
+It takes as input a folder with all the Excel files from the `estrazioni` procedure.

 ```
 usage: extr_estrazioni.py [-h] [--extr_folder EXTR_FOLDER]